§ 136-18. Powers of Department of Transportation.

 c.
 Notwithstanding the provisions of G.S.
 143B-426.40A, an agreement entered into under this subdivision may allow the private entity to assign, transfer, sell, hypothecate, and otherwise convey some or all of its right, title, and interest in and to such agreement, and any rights and remedies thereunder, to a lender, bondholder, or any other party.
 However, in no event shall any such assignment create additional debt or debt-like obligations of the State of North Carolina, the Department, or any other agency, authority, commission, or similar subdivision of the State to any lender, bondholder, entity purchasing a participation in the right to receive the payment, trustee, trust, or any other party providing financing or funding of projects described in this section.
 The foregoing shall not preclude the Department from making any payments due and owing pursuant to an agreement entered into under this section.

 d.
-The Department of Transportation may fix, revise, charge, and collect tolls and fees to the same extent allowed under Article 6H of Chapter 136 of the General Statutes.
-The Department may assign its authority to fix, revise, charge, and collect tolls and fees to the private entity.
+Article 6H of Chapter 136 of the General Statutes shall apply to the Department of Transportation and to projects undertaken by the Department of Transportation under subdivision (39) of this section.
+The Department may assign its authority under that Article to fix, revise, charge, retain, enforce, and collect tolls and fees to the private entity.

 (40) To expand public access to coastal waters in its road project planning and construction programs.
 The Department shall work with the Wildlife Resources Commission, other State agencies, and other government entities to address public access to coastal waters along the roadways, bridges, and other transportation infrastructure owned or maintained by the Department.
 The Department shall adhere to all applicable design standards and guidelines in implementation of this enhanced access.